PaulMcInnis/JobFunnel/readme.md

 Once you have your scraped "master_list.csv" file, you can start using easy_apply.

-	cd JobFunnel/jobfunnel

-**Make sure that the "data" and "search" folders which contains the master_list are on this directory.
-Copy them to this directory if you have to.
-Make sure that there is a "settings.yaml" in "JobFunnel/jobfunnel" as well.**
+If you ran JobFunnel like this:

+	funnel -s settings.yaml

+Make sure you stay in the same directory and then all you have to do is this:

-	./__main__.py easy_apply --ea_number 2
+	funnel easy_apply --ea_number 2

 Two browser tabs should open up for your job applications.
 These two jobs will be marked as "archive" in the csv master_list.

+However, if you passed your own output path like this:

+	funnel -o PATH

+**Then make sure you cd into PATH BEFORE you run easy_apply.**

+	cd PATH

 You can also set a specific status for the jobs you are applying for

-	./__main__.py easy_apply --ea_number 2 --ea_status offer
+	funnel easy_apply --ea_number 2 --ea_status offer

 Two browser tabs should open up for your job applications.